 Was it other teams that knew Carlton was coming or was it the soup kitchen?

 After coming for the soup, the Blues wanted the AFL to think it was going to use its spoons somehow.

 Although Carlton tasted some success, it had its sets on being defined as a "special needs" club so it was a race to the bottom once more.
 The strategy was to heavily prune the fruit-bearing branches in the hope of seeing "green shoots" the following year.
 This pruning saw star players leave for other clubs while the green shoots came and went.

 In 2018, Carlton claimed another spoon and seemed to have actually regressed from where it was in 2003.
-The main difference, of course, was that they had 17 first round draft picks on their list.
+The main difference, of course, was that in 2018 they had 17 first round draft picks on their list.
 Whereas most clubs put a time span of 5 years between claiming a spoon and when they think a premiership is possible, Carlton spent 15 years working out ways to grow its spoon collection and get more first round draft picks.
 Despite having 17 first round draft picks and the first pick in the 2018 draft, Carlton still asked the AFL for priority picks and/or special assistance to gain the achievement that it was incapable of delivering on its own.

 Carlton’s theme song includes the line “we’re the team that never let’s you down.”
 It also includes the lines,